Corrent's SR110 SSL VPN Web Security Gateway with Check Point Connectra 2.0

 Price: Starts at $11,700 for hardware and software license

-Corrent's SR110 SSL VPN Web Security Gateway, an appliance running Check Point Software Technologies'
+Corrent's SR110 SSL VPN Web Security Gateway, an appliance running Check Point Software Technologies' Connectra 2.0 SSL VPN software, offers easy administration, an intuitive client experience and strong security.
+However, the SR110 is priced in the upper tier of VPN appliances.

 The Connectra software provides point-and-click administration through a well-designed Web interface.
 User authentication may be managed through the internal Connectra user database, but enterprises will prefer to integrate with LDAP, RADIUS and SecurID systems for authentication and authorization.
 We used Connec- tra's LDAP interface to perform authentication against Active Directory.